 Teaching at the University of Chester

-In my ten years as an academic I’ve taught a variety of topics in psychological science.
+In my fourteen years as an academic I’ve taught a variety of topics in psychological science.
 These range from introductory modules on the history of psychology, through philosophy of science and research methods, to the evidence base of psychological therapies.
-My teaching is currently focussed on the undergraduate psychology degree at the University of Chester (I’ve included module codes and titles for our current and prospective students’ benefit):
+My teaching is currently focussed on the Undergraduate Psychology Degree and our suite of Masters programmes at the University of Chester (I’ve included module codes and titles for our current and prospective students’ benefit):

 - Research methods, relational frame theory, positive psychology and coaching psychology (PS6005, Recent Developments and Trends in Psychology)

 - Health behaviour change and psychological aspects of ill health (PS6015, Health Psychology)

 - Research dissertation support seminars and supervision (PS6001 for undergraduates, PS7601/PS7012 for postgraduates)

 - MRes, MPhil & PhD supervision (see Postgraduate Research Students page)